graeme-lockley/notebook-viewer-2/public/sck.md

 ### Generators

-Firstly we need a generator to give us an endless supply of integers - well they are not actually integers but rather an integer values in the range ${tex`-1500...1500`}.
+Firstly we need a generator to give us an endless supply of integers - well they are not actually integers but rather integer values in the range ${tex`-1500...1500`}.

 ``` js x
 INTEGERS = integerInRange(-1500, 1500)